 When visiting Pearl Harbor, you must remember that it is, after all, a grave for thousands of people.
 You should dress as you would when going to a family member’s memorial service.
 That means no bikinis, and although board shorts probably won’t get you thrown out, it’s best not to.

-A quick tip about restrooms: There are no bathrooms on the memorial, so make sure you take care of business at the visitor center.
+A quick tip about restrooms: There are none on the memorial, so make sure you take care of business at the visitor center.

 Just make sure you keep the above tips in mind before you go, and most importantly: be respectful of your fellow visitors and make sure to learn a lot!